General Information

 Rhodes scholarships, fellowships, and grants may only be used for study at Rhodes or for approved study in an affiliate study abroad program.

-the required GPA Scholarships are awarded to entering students based on the candidate’s academic record, leadership, character, and personal achievements include:
+Rhodes institutional aid may be received up to (8) semesters as long as the student meets the Satisfactory Academic Progress (SAP) standards for renewal of financial aid and, for competitive scholarships and fellowships, maintains the required GPA Scholarships are awarded to entering students based on the candidate’s academic record, leadership, character, and personal achievements include:

 At Rhodes, we have taken traditional scholarships a step further by allowing students to invest in themselves through professional internships, community service, research or other requirements in exchange for financial assistance.
 In addition to funding, recipients of fellowships receive real-world experience that puts their education into action.
 Competitive fellowships for incoming students are awarded to students based on academic ability, leadership, character, personal achievement, or special talents and provide service, research, or internship opportunities to recipients.
 Most fellowships require the submission of a separate application through the Fellowships Office.